 ClusterSize option to tell each cluster node about how many nodes the cluster should have.

 1 (single node, no high-availability).

 When setting up a cluster, you generally want an odd number of nodes as EventStoreDB uses a quorum based algorithm to handle high availability.
 We recommended you define an odd number of nodes to avoid split brain problems.

 ClusterSize setting are three or five (to have a majority of two nodes and a majority of three nodes).

 Cluster nodes use the gossip protocol to discover each other and select the cluster leader.
 There could be only one leader and each client application connecting to the cluster would always be directed to the leader node.

 Cluster nodes need to know about one another to gossip.
-To start this process, you provide gossip seeds or the addresses where it can find other nodes, to each node.
-When running with manager nodes, it normally uses the following approach:
+To start this process, you provide gossip seeds for each node.

 Configure cluster nodes to discover other nodes in one of two ways: